 “Exhibiting at Cisco Live! is a no-brainer for Server Technology (News - Alert),” Marc Marazzi, VP of International Sales, Server Technology, told TMCnet.
 “We continually see the event bring the top data center professionals from all around Europe, specifically, data center managers running Cisco devices as part of their infrastructure.”

 Today, thousands of data centers globally run Cisco gear in their racks and Server Technology manufactures the cabinet power distribution unit (CDU) solutions that work alongside that Cisco gear.
-The company is a Cisco-registered developer, offering products that have been validated by Cisco and approved to work in conjunction with its products.
+Server Technology is a Cisco-registered developer, offering products that have been validated by Cisco and approved to work in conjunction with its products.

 “We feel that it’s important to educate people on the best practices for powering their gear, whether it be for power redundancy, circuit maximization, ease of CDU installation, power monitoring over the network or trending and reporting on that power used in the data center,” explained Marazzi.

-Its product portfolio includes a range of PDUs, power management and redundancy products and its Sentry Power Manager system, helps manage today’s biggest data center challenges from improving uptime and increased power costs to lower power availability and capacity planning.
+The company’s product portfolio includes a range of PDUs, power management and redundancy products and its Sentry Power Manager system, which helps manage today’s biggest data center challenges, from improving uptime and increased power costs to lower power availability and capacity planning.

 According to Marazzi, the question is no longer, “How do I monitor my power in my data center?” but “How do I store it and what do I do with that power information?”
 Data center managers are asking, “What data can I get from my power system and how can I use it to better my facility, to optimize and perfect what I have?”
 For that, Server Technology has solutions like Sentry Power Manager, and it wants Cisco users to know that.